jacobcroope/Uber_Movement/README.md

 ## Acknowledgments

 * Thank you to the people behind [GoogleWays](https://github.com/SymbolixAU/googleway) plugin which made many of the polyline conversion much easier.

+## Future to Do:
+Would be useful to do a regression test against services randomly polled from around the country and try to determine a correction factor to be applied based upon region of country, urban, rural, and other factors that might be needed.
+Can probably be automated to run and compare all the datasets across multiple quarters of Uber Movement Data.

+Write an algorithm to compare polylines or find a polyline comparitor already made and adjust for creating combined routes to highlight differences/sameness.

+Adjust the Routing algorithm to record turn by turn so as to breakdown a route in further detail and compare against other services.